 The simplicity of our circuit constructions is based on the representation theory of the Clifford algebra.
 In particular, throughout we exploit the fact that the Clifford algebra of $2^N$-dimensional Hermitian matrices is closed by $(2N+1)$ mutually anticommuting Hermitian matrices, among which $N+1$ ($N$) are purely real (imaginary)~\cite{clifford1, clifford2}.
 As the existence of topological boundary modes relies on the anticommuting nature of the involved matrices (not on their explicit representations), we choose (whenever possible) matrices multiplying the sine (cosine and constant) functions to be purely imaginary (real), such that the hopping elements in the real space are completely \emph{real}.
-Exceptions from this scenario are rather sparse, see Secs.~\ref{subsec:CI} and ~\ref{subsec:antiunitary}, for exmaple.
-One can then implement a lattice topological model on an electric circuit by supplementing each node (representing a lattice site) by only two subnodes, between which the phases of current and voltage differ by a factor of $\exp(i\pi)=-1$, see Sec.~\ref{subsubsec:2nodes}.
+Exceptions from this scenario are rather sparse, see Secs.~\ref{subsec:CI} and ~\ref{subsec:antiunitary}, for example.
+One can then implement a lattice topological model on an electric circuit by supplementing each node (representing a lattice site) with only two subnodes, between which the phases of current and voltage differ by a factor of $\exp(i\pi)=-1$, see Sec.~\ref{subsubsec:2nodes}.
 We also highlight a generalization of this construction involving four (Sec.~\ref{subsubsec:4nodes}) as well as $n$ (Sec.~\ref{subsubsec:nnodes}) subnodes.

-Subsequently, we present electric circuit realizations of various gapless topological phases, such as two- and three-dimensional Dirac semimetals, in Secs.~\ref{subsec:DSM-NLSM} and \ref{subsec:3DDSM}, by respectively stacking 1D SSH and 2D QSHI circuits, while preserving the translational symmetry in the stacking direction.
-In addition, we also show a concrete realization of Weyl topoelectric circuits by stacking 2D Chern insulators (Sec.~\ref{subsec:3DWSM}).
-These topoelectric semimetals are then identified from the on-resonance impedance that mimics the Fermi arc states in the real space.
-On the other hand, a nodal-line topoelectric circuit is identified from on-resonance impedance, localized on the top and bottom surfaces, bearing the signature of drumhead surface states in the real space (Sec.~\ref{subsec:DSM-NLSM}).
-Finally, we also show realization of higher-order Dirac topoelectric circuit, featuring hinge localized impedance (Sec.~\ref{subsec:3D-QDSM}).
+Subsequently, we present electric circuit realizations of various gapless topological phases, such as 2D and 3D Dirac semimetals, in Secs.~\ref{subsec:DSM-NLSM} and \ref{subsec:3DDSM}, by respectively stacking 1D SSH and 2D QSHI circuits, while preserving the translational symmetry in the stacking direction.
+In addition, we also show a concrete realization of Weyl topolectric circuits by stacking 2D Chern insulators (Sec.~\ref{subsec:3DWSM}).
+These topolectric semimetals are then identified from the on-resonance impedance that mimics the Fermi arc states in the real space.
+On the other hand, a nodal-line topolectric circuit is identified from on-resonance impedance, localized on the top and bottom surfaces, bearing the signature of drumhead surface states in the real space (Sec.~\ref{subsec:DSM-NLSM}).
+Finally, we also show realization of higher-order Dirac (Weyl) topolectric circuit, featuring hinge localized impedance, in Sec.~\ref{subsec:3D-QDSM} (Sec.~\ref{subsec:3D-HOTWSM}).